Benefits & Limitations of Multi-Touch Attribution Model

 It’s evident that multi-touch attribution (MTA) reaches customers in a more personalized fashion, but it does come with numerous challenges.
 Here are some of the limitations of multi-touch attribution modeling:

-- Multi-touch attribution is complicated to implement because of complicated algorithms, calculations and technology, and would most time require the expert knowledge or intervention of a pro-marketer or digital marketing software respectively.
+- Multi-touch attribution is complicated to implement because of complicated algorithms, calculations and technology, and most of the time would require the expert knowledge or intervention of a pro-marketer or digital marketing software respectively.

 - Multi-touch attributions can sometimes give you the wrong impression that the data and information generated are reliable while they are far from the truth due to too many shortfalls such as wrong assumptions, the weight assigned to each marketing activity, and wrong analysis.